Alumni

 Talking about her career path, Mondragón nonchalantly dropped a shocker: as a youth she dropped out of high school and worked in the ticket booth of a movie theater.
 Raised in a family of migrant workers, she spent her childhood constantly moving from Castroville to Salinas to Watsonville.
 The family finally settled down after moving to Gilroy.
 Anchored, Mondragón could pursue her education.

-Relationship Advisor & Private Banker, Silicon Valley Bank
+Jessica Prado, Relationship Advisor & Private Banker, Silicon Valley Bank

 Graduated Gavilan 2009, SJSU 2012